Sensory perception across the lifespan

 taste databases

 Teo et al. (2018) have, for example, assessed taste intensity values of the most commonly consumed Dutch and Malaysian foods and compiled these in a so-called taste database.[1]
 This database is comparable to food composition databases, with the difference that it contains taste values instead of nutrients.
 Based on the taste values groups of foods similar in taste can be formed.
-Here you may find the Dutch SVT database and its background information.
+Here you can find the Dutch SVT database and its background information.

 The typical Dutch dietary taste pattern